charlesque/Auto-Building/docs/source/walls.rst

 .. image:: images/WallDeform.gif

 **Inset**: Option only available if Deform is activated.
-This option allow to insset the original face before applying the deform.
-MAking your object smaller.
+This option allow to inset the original face before applying the deform.
+Making your object smaller.

 .. image:: images/WallInset.gif